Chisomnwa/SQL-for-Data-Analysis---Parch-and-Posey/README.md

 And the copy the codes for the creation of the different tables and run it in Microsft SQL Server Management Studio or Azure Data Studio.

-It's good to know that Transact-SQL was used for this project
+It's good to know that Transact-SQL was used for this project.